 Classes are kept small at St George’s, with a very positive teacher/student ratio.
-The average class size in Foundation (Nursery and Reception) is 20; Key Stage 1 and 2 classes vary from 20-24 students.
+The average class size in Foundation (Nursery and Reception) is 17-18; In Key Stage 1 and 2 classes the average is 19 students per class.

 In keeping with our emphasis on challenge and care, Primary students are assessed regularly in English, Mathematics, French and Science.